How to Avoid Getting Scammed When Charity Telemarketers Call

 - Check out any charity's privacy policies before donating.
 If you do not want your information shared with other groups, don't donate to any charity that does not promise privacy.
 Just doing this could cut way down on phone calls and direct mail that you do not want.
 Privacy policies should be right on any charity's website, and Charity Navigator rates each charity in its database for privacy.

 - Educate yourself about charitable giving.
-Read articles on philanthropy and charities in your favorite publications, browse the articles at the rating sites, engage in conversations with friends about charitable giving, and share information.
+Read articles on philanthropy and charities in your favorite publications, browse the materials at the rating sites, engage in conversations with friends about charitable giving, and share information.